chaoism/WebServer/README.md

 3. How to implement a Web Server?

-4. Use json amd Restful style interface.
+4. Use json and Restful style interface.

 ## Reference